-6. Before granting an application for a waiver we will need to be satisfied that, in the applicant's specific circumstances, a waiver is compatible with the regulatory objectives in section 1 of the Legal Services Act 2007, which are:
+Before granting an application for a waiver we will need to be satisfied that, in the applicant's specific circumstances, a waiver is compatible with the regulatory objectives in section 1 of the Legal Services Act 2007, which are:

-- protecting and promoting the public interest; - supporting the constitutional principle of the rule of law - improving access to justice - protecting and promoting the interests of consumers - promoting competition in the provision of legal services - encouraging an independent, strong, diverse and effective legal profession - increasing public understanding of the citizen's legal rights and duties - promoting and maintaining adherence to the professional principles. - 7.
+- protecting and promoting the public interest; - supporting the constitutional principle of the rule of law - improving access to justice - protecting and promoting the interests of consumers - # promoting competition in the provision of legal services - encouraging an independent, strong, diverse and effective legal profession - increasing public understanding of the citizen's legal rights and duties - promoting and maintaining adherence to the professional principles.

 The waiver sought may, in the particular circumstances, advance some of the regulatory objectives but have an adverse impact on others.
-For example, a waiver of some of our current practising restrictions may promote access to legal services by enabling services to be provided by a new business in a novel way, but arguably give the applicant a competitive advantage by removing restrictions that are generally applied. - 8.
+For example, a waiver of some of our current practising restrictions may promote access to legal services by enabling services to be provided by a new business in a novel way, but arguably give the applicant a competitive advantage by removing restrictions that are generally applied.
 We expect applicants, insofar as they able to do so, to identify the impact of the waiver, with reference to the regulatory objectives.

-These details are requested in the waiver application form. - 9.
-We will then consider any competing objectives and reach a decision that best serves our public interest purpose: namely providing consumers with appropriate protection and supporting the rule of law and administration of justice. - 10.
+We will then consider any competing objectives and reach the decision that best serves our public interest purpose: namely providing consumers with appropriate protection and supporting the rule of law and administration of justice.

 We may grant a waiver to resolve a regulatory conflict between our rules and regulations and those of another body that regulates the applicant, or to avoid unnecessary duplication of regulatory requirements.